immunefi-team/Bounty_Boosts/DeGate/26519 - [SC - Insight] Consider introducing the ability to change requ....md

 # Consider introducing the ability to change `required` while adding owners

-Submitted on Mon Dec 04 2023 06:21:59 GMT-0400 (Atlantic Standard Time) by @Another for [Boost | DeGate](https://immunefi.com/bounty/boosteddegatebugbounty/)
+Submitted on Dec 4th 2023 at 12:21:59 UTC by @Another for [Boost | DeGate](https://immunefi.com/bounty/boosteddegatebugbounty/)

 Report ID: #26519